Workers’ Compensation Insurance in Illinois

 How does workers' comp work in Illinois?

 When an employee suffers a work-related injury or occupational illness, they are eligible for workers' compensation benefits.
-Workers' comp can help cover the cost of medical treatment.
+Workers' comp can help cover their immediate and ongoing medical bills.
 It also provides payments while injured employees are unable to work.

 In Illinois, workers' compensation coverage includes: